 As you practice it more and more, you will reach a point where it will feel natural for you and you won’t have to force it.

 Ultimately, you will start ”living” the full day awareness state, where lucid dreaming won’t be a hustle anymore.

 You will be able to distinguish between the real and the dream world MUCH faster and easier.

 And just to mention that in the beginning, it might seem very overwhelming, but hopefully, in a few days, you will get used to it!

-The best techniques we found that works good are:
+The 2 techniques I found that work best are:

 1) The ‘5 minutes full awareness’ technique